v2yield/overleaf_sync_with_git/README.md

 <img width="1357" alt="image" src="https://user-images.githubusercontent.com/43654114/219082856-5a235fe7-5884-4b2f-b176-52912dd863ae.png">

 ### OVERLEAF_HOST
 The OVERLEAF_HOST parameter can be used to sync with a self-hosted Community Edition or Server Pro Overleaf instance.
 The parameter defaults to `www.overleaf.com`, when not set.
-It could be set to `ownhost:port` on your own overleaf platform.
+Its value could be set to `ownhost:port` for your own overleaf platform.

 To set the value, just add the environment variable to the actions step, as seen below:
 ```